cplmakerlab/cplmakerlab.github.io/_slidedecks/write-a-resume-using-google-docs.md

       * If you already have a gmail account, you already have a google docs account.&nbsp;

-      * Google Docs is hosted on cloud storage and saves itself automatically.&nbsp;
+      * Google Docs is hosted on cloud storage and saves itself automatically.
+      This makes it great for writing resumes because you cannot unintentionally lose the file.&nbsp;
     background_color: '#fdffb0'
     background_image:
     background_size: cover